ArthurSonzogni/FTXUI/ftxui/include/ftxui/README.md

 #
 * Level 0: terminal output.
 * Level 1: ftxui::Screen
-* Level 2: ftxui::dom::Node
+* Level 2: ftxui::Node
-* Level 3: ftxui::component::Component
+* Level 3: ftxui::Component

 ## Level 0: terminal output.
   The terminal you know, you can append text on it.
 It is represented by